jesusBV20/source_seeking/README.md

-# Source-seeking simulations for robot swarm
+# Source-seeking simulations for robot swarms

 This repository contains a collection of Python simulations we use to numerically validate and test our source-seeking algorithms for swarms before moving to our robotic platforms.